Braving the Wilderness explores belonging, human connection and self-worth.

-I personally very much dislike people trying to sell for research what’s not research.
-And research is not the ultimate truth, so there is no need to present our theories as research-based!
+I personally very much dislike any attempt to position as research what’s not research.
+Research is not the ultimate truth, so there is no need to present one’s theories as research-based!

 Indeed I liked many of the author’s theories and conjectures and agree they’re valid for many cases.
 But it’s not scientific.

 Jumping to Conclusions From Conjectures (or Meaningless Data)

 Brene uses voting patterns to say that people have surrounded themselves with like-minded peers.

 She says that today 80% of Americans live in areas that overwhelmingly voted either for Donald Trump or Hillary Clinton.
 I wouldn’t consider that any valid set of data.

 Or she connects the bottling up of anger to mass shootings.
 But many other Western countries have the same culture as the US and don’t go on a shooting rampage (Brene as a hunter and gun owner might want to consider guns culture here).

 I, Me, Mine